mpeder/iotcttnhack/README.md

     - Important use the "The Things Network Legacy" option!
   - Complete the configuration with TTN as described in chapter 7
     - This will create both a gateway and an application in TTN
+    - Tip: you will need the Device EUI for the application in TTN.
+You can get this via the Arduino Serial Monitor ![deviceeui image][device-eui]
 - For other supported gateways see here: https://www.thethingsnetwork.org/docs/gateways/ and follow the guidance provided

 ## <a name="appcode">Upload App Code v.1 to TTN Node</a>